httpie/cli/docs/README.md

 You can also install the latest unreleased development version directly from the `master` branch on GitHub.
 It is a work-in-progress of a future stable release so the experience might be not as smooth.

-You can install it on Linux, macOS or Windows with `pip`:
+You can install it on Linux, macOS, Windows, or FreeBSD with `pip`:

 ```bash
 $ python -m pip install --upgrade https://github.com/httpie/httpie/archive/master.tar.gz